VR Lullaby Machine: An artwork Controlled by Brainwaves

 Poor sleep has been acknowledged as an increasingly prevalent global health concern, however, how to design for promoting sleep is relatively underexplored.
 We propose that neurofeedback technology may potentially facilitate restfulness and sleep onset, and we explore this through the creation and study of Inter-Dream, a novel multi-sensory interactive artistic experience driven by neurofeedback.

 An Inter-Dream participant reclines on an interactive resting platform.
 They wear EEG and VR headsets.
-The participant uses their neural function to animate abstract visuals that are projected onto a media surface at the rear of the space.
-A version of these projected visuals is also provided in VR so that participants can view the visuals with minimal physical effort.
-Their brain function also triggers audio loops as well as provides aromatic and gustatory feedback.
+The EEG headset reads the electrical activity that occurs in the brain.
+The participant’s brain function animates abstract visuals that are projected onto media surfaces at the rear of the space.
+These visuals are also displayed in VR so that the participant can view the imagery with minimal physical effort.
+Their neural function also triggers audio loops and they experience aromatic and gustatory feedback.

-When participants hear and see the audio-visuals, and when they feel, taste and smell the sensory stimuli, this has an impact on their neural function.
+When a participant hears and sees the audio-visuals, and when they feel, taste and smell the sensory stimuli, this has an impact on their neural function.
 This impact stimulates new brain function and this changes the audio, visuals, aromas, gustatory and haptic effects.
 Therefore, a cyclical feedback loop is created between the human body and a real-time reactive multi-sensory environment.
-Our studies show that engaging with this system may assist participants to prepare for sleep.
+Our studies show that engaging with this system may assist people to prepare for sleep.

 Andrew Ogburn ~ Music Composer

-Thanks to: Florian ‘Floyd’ Mueller and the Exertion Games Lab, Centre for Game Design Research, RMIT University
+Thanks to: Florian ‘Floyd’ Mueller and the Exertion Games Lab, RMIT University

 PluginHUMAN is a multi-award-winning art duo led by Dr Betty Sargeant and Justin Dwyer.
 PluginHUMAN are at the progressive edge of their field, providing audiences with new cultural, environmental and scientific perspectives.
 Their artworks address the leading questions and concerns of our times.